jenkinsci/onesky-plugin/README.md

-# onesky-jenkins-plugin
+# A Jenkins OneSky Plugin page
-A Jenkins plugin to ease the process of keeping a project's translation resources in sync when using the onesky cloud solution to localization workflow.
+A Jenkins plugin to ease the process of keeping a project's translation resources in sync when using the [OneSky](https://oneskyapp.com) cloud solution to localization workflow.

-# Jenkins plugin page
+# Jenkins Plugin Wiki Page
-Also check the jenkins plugin https://wiki.jenkins-ci.org/display/JENKINS/Onesky+Plugin page for additional information
+Also check the jenkins plugin [page](https://wiki.jenkins-ci.org/display/JENKINS/Onesky+Plugin) for additional information.

+# Attribution
+This is an unofficial plugin and it is not endorsed or supported by OneSky or any members of the organisation.